Alternating Differentiation for Optimization Layers: Alternating differentiation for optimization layers

-where $C_1=\dfrac{L_3}{\mu_2}+\dfrac{\mu_3L_2}{\mu_2^2}$ is a constant. \end{theorem} Please refer to Appendix \ref{appendix_d} for our proof.
-The theorem has shown that the primal differentiation (\ref{dxk}) obtained by Alt-Diff has the same order of error brought by the truncated iterations of (\ref{xk}).
-Moreover, we can derive the following corollary with respect to the general loss function $\mathcal{R}$ accordingly. \begin{corollary} (Error of the inexact gradient in terms of loss function) Followed by Theorem \ref{thm_jac}, the error of the gradient w.r.t. $\theta$ in loss function $\mathcal{R}$ is bounded as follows:
+where $C_1=\dfrac{L_3}{\mu_2}+\dfrac{\mu_3L_2}{\mu_2^2}$ is a constant. \end{theorem} Please refer to Appendix \ref{D} for our proof.
+The theorem has shown that the primal differentiation (\ref{dxk}) obtained by Alt-Diff has the same order of error brought by the truncated iterations of (\ref{xk}). { Besides, this theorem also illustrates the convergence of Alt-Diff.
+By the convergence of ADMM itself, $x_k$ will converge to $x^\star$.
+The convergence of the Jacobian is established accordingly and the results from the computational perspective are shown in Appendix \ref{C.2}.} Moreover, we can derive the following corollary with respect to the general loss function $\mathcal{R}$ accordingly. \begin{corollary} (Error of the inexact gradient in terms of loss function) Followed by Theorem \ref{thm_jac}, the error of the gradient w.r.t. $\theta$ in loss function $\mathcal{R}$ is bounded as follows:

-where $C_2=L_1+\dfrac{\mu_3L_1+\mu_1L_3}{\mu_2}+\dfrac{\mu_1\mu_3L_2}{\mu_2^2}$ is a constant. \end{corollary} Please refer to Appendix \ref{appendix_e} for our proof.
+where $C_2=L_1+\dfrac{\mu_3L_1+\mu_1L_3}{\mu_2}+\dfrac{\mu_1\mu_3L_2}{\mu_2^2}$ is a constant. \end{corollary} Please refer to Appendix \ref{E} for our proof.
 Truncating the iterative process in advance will result in fewer steps and higher computational efficiency without sacrificing much accuracy.
 In the next section, we will show the truncated capability of Alt-Diff by several numerical experiments.}